 A running vest is the best, most economical way to be safe and visible when running in the dark.
-A good reflective vest covers a large portion of your body without being heavy and bulky.
-The best reflective running vests have LED lights or other types of lights for enhanced visibility.
+A good reflective vest covers a large portion of your body without being heavy or bulky.
+Going beyond just being reflective, the best vests also have LED or other types of lights for enhanced visibility.

 1. Amphipod Xinglet Lite Reflective Running Vest

 The original and best-selling reflective running vest.
-This lightweight, minimal vest provides 360 degree visibility.
-It’s adjustable to fit over shirts or heavier jackets.
+This lightweight, minimal vest provides 360-degree visibility.
+It’s adjustable to fit over even heavy jackets.

-The material keeps you chaufe-free and lets you move freely.
-One feature that makes it stand out from cheaper imitations is the silver, reflective patches on the front and back of the vest.
+The material keeps you chafe-free and lets you move freely.
+One feature that makes it stand out from cheaper imitations is the silver reflective patches on the front and back of the vest.
 These provide a big reflective element in the center of your torso.Check Price on Amazon

 2. Amphipod Xinglet Flash LED Vest